JOURNEY to Successful Living

 Service

-Assertive Community Treatment (ACT):This community-based, multidisciplinary approach provides treatment, rehabilitation and support services to persons with severe and persistent mental illness.
-In the ACT approach, clients are managed by a multi-disciplinary team, providing services directly to an individual that are tailored to meet his or her specific needs.
+Intensive Services: Intensive Services is equivalent to ACT–lite (Assertive Community Treatment) and is a community-based, multi-disciplinary approach that provides treatment, rehabilitation, and support services to persons with severe and persistent mental illness.
+In this approach, clients are managed by a multi-disciplinary team, providing services directly to an individual that are tailored to meet his or her specific needs.
 Team members collaborate to deliver integrated services to individuals in their “natural living” settings instead of hospitals and clinics.

 Provider(s)